 Using a bonded, jacketed hollow point, the PDX Defender has been shown to have excellent expansion, 100% weight retention, and consistent penetration, even when facing multiple barriers.

 While this ammo appears to be very promising, it is relatively new on the market.
 This means there is not a lot of real-world usage, or as much 3rd party testing as the other ammo on the market, which is one of the main reasons for it appearing lower on our list.
-I would definitely keep my eye on this ammo, however, as it has shown a promising start.

 Did your favorite brand make our top 5 best self defense ammo list?
 Let us know in the comments below.
-Also, make sure you check out our favorite ammo store, here (Ya know, because we own it).